Screen, Cache, and Match: A Training-Free Causality-Consistent Reference Frame Framework for Human Animation: Introduction

-As illustrated in Fig.~\ref{fig:motivation}, the challenges are exacerbated under large motion variations.
-Consider a simple example of a man wearing a tie: if the tie is not clearly visible in the initial frame, subsequent frames with substantial pose changes may inconsistently generate the tie either present or absent.
-Similarly, when a person undergoes significant rotations, the back-view patterns may diverge across frames.
+As illustrated in Fig.~\ref{fig:fig1}, these challenges are exacerbated under large motion variations.
+Consider a scenario where a person performs large-scale movements, causing the hem of a half-zipped jacket to undergo drastic motion: relying solely on the original reference frame typically leads to unrealistic temporal variations in clothing appearance across frames.
+Similarly, when previously occluded or unseen regions (e.g., the waistband of pants) become visible due to pose changes, existing models may inconsistently hallucinate these areas, resulting in visually jarring temporal discontinuities.
 These failures reflect the absence of effective strategies to jointly reason over temporal correlations and spatial details, leading to errors that compound over time and undermine identity and appearance consistency.
 This gap motivates a central question: how can generative systems dynamically leverage previously generated frames or reference images to guide long-horizon animation while maintaining temporal and visual coherence?
 Addressing this question is crucial for both aesthetic quality and practical applications where even minor temporal inconsistencies can accumulate into noticeable artifacts and affect task reliability.

-Motivated by these limitations and inspired by human cognition, which flexibly integrates past observations to interpret ongoing actions~\cite{wang2025ignoring}, we introduce FrameCache, a training-free three-stage framework designed to achieve temporally coherent and visually consistent character animation over long sequences.
-FrameCache maintains a dynamic reference frame cache to guide long-sequence animation, addressing temporal and spatial limitations of prior methods.
-The Screen stage adaptively selects high-quality, informative frames via a multi-dimensional, quality-aware mechanism, ensuring robust representation and reducing redundancy.
-The Cache stage updates a reference pool with a replacement–hit strategy, balancing diversity and relevance to cover varied motion patterns.
-The Match stage extracts behavioral features from upcoming poses to select motion-consistent cached frames, enforcing temporal coherence and visual stability while converting implicit temporal information into explicit guidance for subsequent generation.

-Compared to existing methods, FrameCache offers several distinct advantages.
-First, it is training-free, meaning it can be seamlessly integrated into diverse baseline frameworks without additional model optimization.
-Second, the framework explicitly leverages past frames to maintain causal consistency, allowing the model to preserve identity and fine-grained details across long sequences.
-Third, the cache-based mechanism provides robust generalization, ensuring that the framework performs effectively across complex motions, diverse characters, and previously unseen scenarios.
-In summary, the main contributions of this work are as follows: